Azornes/ocrTranslator/README.md

 path_to_Capture2Text_CLI_exe = C:\Program Files\Capture2Text\Capture2Text_CLI.exe
 ```

-at this moment only supported chatgpt identification by email and password.
+At the moment, ChatGPT authentication is only supported through email and password.

 ### How to get session token for ChatGPT Free (WIP)
 1. Login in to https://chat.openai.com